apoorvaron/Rephraser-backend/Readme.md

 # Your App Name

-Welcome to the README for Your App Name!
+Welcome to the README for Rephrase AI!
 This repository contains a JavaScript-based application with ESLint set up for linting and testing.

 ## Prerequisites